Definition & Examples of Bankruptcy

 - Chapter 11 is used by businesses to reorganize complex debt structures.

-- Chapter 9 is used by municipalities and other political subdivisions like utility, hospital, airport, or school districts.
+- Chapter 9 is used by municipalities and other political subdivisions such as utility, hospital, airport, or school districts.

-- Chapter 12 is for family farmers and fisherman.
+- Chapter 12 is for family farmers and family fisherman.

 - Chapter 15 is filed by foreign debtors who usually are companies with bankruptcy or receivership actions pending in other countries.

 Bankruptcy can have long-term financial and legal consequences.
 If you're thinking about filing for bankruptcy, then it's wise to consult a lawyer who specializes in this area.
-If you can't afford a lawyer then check with the American Bar Association to find out if you qualify for free legal help.
+If you can't afford a lawyer, check with the American Bar Association to find out if you qualify for free legal help.

 In the vast majority of bankruptcy cases, a trustee is automatically appointed when the case is filed.
 The trustee administers the bankruptcy case by reviewing the documentation of the debtor.

-In a Chapter 7 case, the trustee will attempt to sell any non-exempt property to pay creditors.
-The trustee also has the obligation to be vigilant for fraudulent conduct and failure of the debtor to disclose information.
-They owe a fiduciary duty to the creditors and must collect as many assets as possible to pay creditors.
+In a Chapter 7 case, the trustee will attempt to sell any nonexempt property to pay creditors.
+In other cases, the trustee will oversee the payment plan and coordinate payments to creditors.
+The trustee also has the obligation to watch vigilantly for fraudulent conduct and failure of the debtor to disclose information.
+They owe a fiduciary duty to the creditors and must collect as many assets as possible to pay them.

 As bankruptcy is a federal system codified by Congress into the United States Bankruptcy Code, bankruptcy fraud falls under the domain of the federal government.
 Specifically, bankruptcy fraud, which includes false oaths, failure to disclose debts or assets, and other fraudulent conduct, is a federal crime.
-Committing bankruptcy fraud can lead to you losing your discharge and could very well land you in jail.
+Committing bankruptcy fraud can lead to you losing your discharge.
+You may also end up in jail for up to five years, paying up to a $250,000 fine, or both.

 Although the federal government keeps a watchful eye out for bankruptcy fraud, any creditor of a bankruptcy debtor can file a complaint against the debtor.
 The complaint may seek to deny the debtor a discharge for bankruptcy fraud.
 In addition, the complaint may seek a judgment by the bankruptcy court that the debt owed to the creditor is non-dischargeable in bankruptcy.
 A debt may be non-dischargeable under the bankruptcy laws or because the credit was obtained by fraudulent means.
 Bankruptcy is certainly not a safe haven for the unscrupulous debtor.